Excerpted from Stroke Connection Magazine, May/June 2004.

 - Stubborn refusal

 Some patients simply refuse to cooperate.
 They may refuse to take their meds because of unpleasant side effects.
 Others expect immediate results, and quit when they don’t see them.
 If they doubt their treatment plan is effective, they are unlikely to cooperate.
 “Some may use refusal to comply as a way of taking control in circumstances where they seem to have little control,” says Dr. Bernardi.
 There are those, like cigarette smokers, who are unwilling to give up habits or foods they enjoy.
-And some people don’t comply with doctor’s orders because they get some benefit from their illness, perhaps using it to control those around them or to gain personal attention.
+And some people don’t comply or adhere with doctor’s orders because they get some benefit from their illness, perhaps using it to control those around them or to gain personal attention.

 - Cognitive deficits